MichaelCurrin/vue-quickstart/README.md

 </div>

-If you are looking for a multi-page Vue app template, see:
+If you are looking for a multi-page Vue app template, see this repo:

 - [MichaelCurrin/vue-router-quickstart](https://github.com/MichaelCurrin/vue-router-quickstart)